Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Tigers and their opponents score an average of 48.9 points per game, 7.6 fewer than Saturday's total.

-- The 56.5-point total for this game is 8.1 points below the 64.6 points per game average total in Demon Deacons games this season.
+- The 64.6 PPG average total in Demon Deacons games this season is 8.1 points more than this game's over/under.

 Clemson Stats and Trends